BONES OF THE UPPER LIMB

 Hand Skeleton

-• Carpal bones: Forming the wrist
+• Carpal bones: Forming your wrist

-• Metacarpal bones: Forming the palm
+• Metacarpal bones: Forming your palm

-• Phalanges: Finger bones
+• Phalanges: Your finger bones

 BIBLIOGRAPHY